Get Updates

 By Admin

-On behalf of the Transportation Trades Department, AFL-CIO (TTD), I am pleased to respond to the Federal Railroad Administration’s (FRA) notice regarding Union Pacific’s (UP) recent petition to extend an expired waiver of compliance regarding brake procedures for its Roseville, California yard.
-TTD consists of 37 affiliated unions representing the totality of rail labor, including both passenger and freight rail workers.
+On behalf of the Transportation Trades Department, AFL-CIO (TTD), I am pleased to respond to the Department of Energy’s (DOE) request for information (RFI) on the progression to net-zero emission propulsion technologies for the rail sector.
+TTD consists of 37 affiliated unions representing the totality of rail labor, including both passenger and freight rail workers.[1]
+We therefore have a vested interest in this RFI and encourage the DOE to take our input into consideration.

 Read More